dhis2/training-docs/content/tracker_use/tg_capture_android.md

 ![](resources/images/tracker_capture_android/editpersonpage.new.png)

+Exit this page by using the arrow in the top left corner of the screen.

-Select the first stage followed by the event within it.
+Select the first stage "Diagnostic & Clinical Information" followed by the event within it.
 Navigate through the various sections to show that the data within the stage has been entered and can be reviewed or updated on the device.

 ![image-20211001131843454](resources/images/tracker_capture_android/cbs_stage1new.png)

-Exit the record to proceed.
+Exit the event to proceed.

 #### STOP!
 Have them perform Exercise 1